godlikeonline/PatchBuilder.NET/README.md

 For further help run the tool with no arguments or with the single argument 'help'.

-If you navigate to the C:\Temp\PatchBuilder.NET\<value of second argument> directory you will find a collection of text files, a batch file and two subdirectories.
+If you navigate to the C:\Temp\PatchBuilder.NET\<value of second argument> directory you will find a collection of text files, a DOS batch file and two subdirectories.
 ### patchfiles subdirectory ###
 Copy the fixed versions of your deployables in this directory
 ### Documents subdirectory ###